 2. Sinovac Biotech

-With 1.3 billion people, an aging population, and rising birth rate, vaccinations will have strong demand in the future.
+With more than 1.3 billion people, an aging population, and a rising birth rate, China will see strong demand for vaccinations in the future.

 3. Ping An Insurance Company